 Your partner can gently massage sore or painful areas.

 A firm mattress is best for your neck.
-A neck pillow may be a good choice.
+Consider getting a neck pillow.

 Stress can make neck pain worse.
-Learning how to relax your neck muscles is one way to reduce stress.
-You should strike a balance between exercise and relaxation.
+You can reduce stress by learning how to relax the neck muscles.
+Strive for balance between exercise and relaxation.

 The creams and ointments may also be used to rub the area.
 This can help with pain relief and warmth.
-Capsaicin is a common ingredient in over-the–counter ointments.
-This is an extract taken from the pepper plants that can be used as painkiller.
+Capsaicin can be found in many over-the counter ointments.
+Capsaicin, an extract from pepper plants, can be used for pain relief.
 You can also get a stronger form of the same preparation by prescription.

 When sitting, your feet must be flat on the ground.
 Your knees and hips should also be slightly lower than your hips.
-If you find it more comfortable, consider using a footrest.
+If you feel that you would be more comfortable, you might consider a shoerest.

-Properly adjusted chairs will provide support for your lower back.
+Correctly adjusted chairs will provide good support for your lower spine.
 For better posture, hardback, upright or straight-backed chairs, as well as rocking chairs, are better than soft, low-backed sofas or upholstered ones.
 Your posture can be improved by using back supports whether you’re sitting at work, home, or at the wheel.
 You can correct your posture by placing the paper or book on a reading table.

 You need to make sure the computer screen and your desk are not too low.
 It is also important that you don’t tilt your head forward for prolonged periods.
 This can cause muscle pain and strain your neck.
-Your keyboard and mouse should be positioned correctly in relation to the screen.
+Make sure that your keyboard is in the right place relative to the screen.
 Stretching and walking around regularly will help reduce tension and alleviate aches and pains.

 A short rest may be helpful to relieve the discomfort and pain.
-Resting for a short time is important in order to avoid your neck muscles becoming weaker, stiffening your joints and causing more pain.
+However, to avoid weakening of your neck muscles and stiffening joints, rest as little as possible.
 Gentle stretches and neck movements should be started as soon as possible.
 This will allow the muscles and ligaments of your neck to relax, and help ease stiffness.
 You might consider consulting a physiotherapist for advice about the best exercises you can do for your specific condition.

 Some discomfort following or during exercise is normal.
 However, if you find that exercise is making your symptoms worse, it’s best to stop.

-It’s important to find an exercise form that you like and to continue doing it.
+It’s equally important to find exercise that you enjoy, and to continue doing it.
 Swimming, walking, and taking classes like yoga and Pilates can all be beneficial to your overall health and fitness.